 Flyway Cooperation

-Acknowledge the central importance of the Wadden Sea for global populations of migratory birds being a key feature of the Wadden Sea World Heritage noting also that many migratory bird species are in decline.
+Acknowledge the central importance of the Wadden Sea for global populations of migratory birds being a key feature of the Wadden Sea World Heritage, noting with concern that many migratory bird populations are in decline.

 Appreciate the progress made within the Wadden Sea Flyway Initiative, e.g. setting up a consolidated network of competent bird counters, including further capacity building, and developing preliminary status assessments at the flyway level, initiated in response to the decision of the World Heritage Committee to strengthen cooperation on management and research on the African Eurasian Flyways with relevant state parties.